hassaan4584/Swiftjective-C/_posts/2020-3-10-Creating-A-Retail-Demo.md

 {% include lazyLoadImage.html image="../assets/images/demoStore.jpeg" %}

 Well, yes.
 Of course yes!

 But, if you hit the Googles for past experiences with this, you'll find quite a lot of tumbleweeds.
 This makes sense, as if you happen to scan the apps that are on retail iPhones and iPads at your local Best Buy, Apple Store, etc. - they tend to be apps that hail from Big Corp©.
 And rightfully so, they all are quality, well made apps with the team and budget to match.

 Though, the everyman doesn't often appear there.
 And if they do, it typically tends to be in the form of a game.
 So today, I figured I'd spend this indie dev diary chronicling my experience with getting Spend Stack on iPhones and iPads across America 🇺🇸.
 Think of it as Spend Stack's official road tour 🚌.

 Or, maybe more than America.
 I'm not really sure?
 I'll get into that later, as we'll see.

 ### The Reach Out
-It was Saturday in December when I was hacking away at Spend Stack at local coffee shop.
-As I slid into my inbox for my developer account, I noticed an email that stuck out.
-It's subject line spoke about an incredible marketing opportunity.
+During some Saturday in December when I was hacking away at Spend Stack at local coffee shop, I noticed an email that stuck out.
+Its subject line spoke about an incredible marketing opportunity.

 I thought it was spam 😅!